-What we eat is very important to our health (Campbell & Campbell, 2005; Esselstyn, 2008).
-There exist two great documentaries that show how the change to a vegan diet influenced the lives of people who had either cancer, overweight, diabetes, or other problems.
+WHAT we eat is very important to our health (Campbell & Campbell, 2005; Esselstyn, 2008).
+There are two great documentaries that show how switching to a vegan nutrition influenced the lives of different people who had either cancer, overweight, diabetes, or other problems.
 Both of them (“Forks Over Knives” and “What The Health”) are available on Netflix.

-I am not saying that eating a balanced vegan diet will cure your cancer or heart problems for sure.
-Especially if you only have two more weeks to live.
-But what about trying?
+I am positively convinced that a balanced vegan nutrition can have a positive impact on cancer or heart problems.
+What about trying?
 What can you lose?
 There are no side effects like most modern medicine and it can be low on the budget.
-Educating yourself on the health benefits of eating vegan can help you stick to a healthy diet.
+Educating yourself on the health benefits of eating vegan can make it easier to stick to this nutrition.
 One of the reasons I started my website was to share the healing power of food.
-There are impressive evidences that prove that advanced heart diseases, certain relatively advanced cancers, diabetes, and some other degenerative diseases can be reversed through a wholesome plant-based diet (Campbell & Campbell, 2005; Esselstyn, 2008).
+There are impressive evidences that prove that advanced heart diseases, certain relatively advanced cancers, diabetes, and some other degenerative diseases can be reversed through a wholesome plant-based nutrition (Campbell & Campbell, 2005; Esselstyn, 2008).
 Everybody is free to decide what seems right for oneself.
-For my part I want to reduce suffering.
-I try to buy local, seasonal and fresh products from sustainable farmers who do not use any artificial fertilizer, and no monoculture.
-Sometimes I do eat cashews, coconut milk and other exotic products.
+I want to reduce suffering in general.
+I try to buy local, seasonal and fresh products from farmers that do not use any artificial fertilizer and no monoculture.
+However, I also eat exotic products.
 I try my best, but I don’t want to suffer myself.
-Something I had to learn and not to feel guilty about.
+One thing I had to learn is not to feel guilty.

-I am aware that I have the privilege to have a choice.
-I am not living in the Antarctic or on a small island with no land for agriculture.
-Through travelling I am experiencing that the consciousness is gradually increasing as to what huge impact our consumer behavior has.
-Not only for ourselves, but also for the animals and the world in which we live.
+I am aware of being privileged by having a choice.
+I don’t live in Antarctica or on a small island without space for agriculture.
+As I travel, I see a growing awareness of the enormous impact our consumer behaviour has, not only for ourselves, but also for the animals and the world in which we live.

 - Campbell, T. C. & Campbell, T. M. (2005).
 The China Study.